laydinbakar/Computer_Programming_BTU/lectures/00_ubuntu_installation.md

 as the installation type and continue.

+If you do not see this option, you need to partition your disk using your Windows OS and select `Something else` option below.
+Search this on the internet.

 ![05_install_ubuntu_alongside_windows.JPG](./figures/05_install_ubuntu_alongside_windows.JPG)

 In the next screen, allocate at least 30 GB of space (a larger space pereferable) which we will need in the lessons for Ubuntu.